zeroBzeroT/PlaytimeNameColor/README.md

 # PlaytimeNameColor 🌈

 A spigot plugin where players are rewarded with additional name colors for their joining date and playing time.
+Includes also a mute command for ops to mute players.

 ## Suggestion for playtime and joindate